Welcome to my first-ever attempt to curate a list of the best dishes I've eaten in a year.

 Estela

-On Instagram, the short video clip I shared of this dish went viral, racking up over 41,000 views, 1,500 likes, and 200 shares, with one pastry chef commenting, "now that is how you whip cream for a dessert."
+On Instagram, the short video clip I shared of this dish went viral, racking up over 41,000 views, 1,500 likes, and 200 shares.
+One pastry chef commented, "Now that is how you whip cream for a dessert."